grave019/E-Commerce-Back-End/README.md

   ## Description

-  Building a backend of an e-commerce site by modifying starter code.
+  Building a backend server to a e-commerce site by modifying starter code.
 Utilizing, Express, MySQL, JSON, Sequalize, Insomnia are all used in demonstration.

   Click the link below to visit my deployed page.

-PLEASE NOTE 2 VIDEOS SECOND DEMONSTRATES FUNCTIONALITY OF DELETE
+* PLEASE NOTE 2 VIDEOS SECOND DEMONSTRATES FUNCTIONALITY OF DELETE

 https://www.youtube.com/watch?v=FHILX8-0Arc